aspose-email-cloud/aspose-email-cloud-docs/email/sdk-tutorials/quick-start-with-email-client/_index.md

 ## **How to Work With Email Client**
 Before we start, we should set up an email account.
-This allows you to process your messages with [built-in Email Client](/email/email-client/) which is developed by [Aspose.Email Cloud](https://products.aspose.cloud/email/family).
+This allows you to process your messages with built-in Email Client which is developed by [Aspose.Email Cloud](https://products.aspose.cloud/email/family).

 The **created email account will be saved on storage**, so you don't have to repeat this operation later.
-### **Create Email Account File**
-You can create an email account online using the instructions from these guides: [Single Email Account Setup](/email/single-email-account-setup/) and [Multi Email Account Setup](/email/multi-email-account-setup/).

 ### **Setup email account**
-First of all, you need to set up your email account’s credentials with [**EmailClientAccountPasswordCredentials**](https://github.com/aspose-email-cloud/aspose-email-cloud-dotnet/blob/master/docs/EmailClientAccountPasswordCredentials.md) class.
+First of all, you need to set up your email account’s credentials with [**EmailClientAccountPasswordCredentials**](/email/reference-model-email-client-account-password-credentials/) class.
 Define two fields: *Login* (Email client account login) and *Password* (Email client account password).

-Then you need to initialize [**EmailClientAccount**](https://github.com/aspose-email-cloud/aspose-email-cloud-dotnet/blob/master/docs/EmailClientAccount.md) object.
+Then you need to initialize [**EmailClientAccount**](/email/reference-model-email-client-account/) object.
 Let’s define the following parameters:

 - *Host* — Mail server hostname or IP address.
 - *Port* — Mail server port.